openvinotoolkit/open_model_zoo/demos/bert_named_entity_recognition_demo/python/README.md

 ## How It Works

-Upon the start-up the demo application reads command line parameters and loads a network to Inference engine.
+On startup the demo application reads command line parameters and loads a network to Inference engine.
 It also fetch data from the user-provided url to populate the "context" text.
 The text is then used to search named entities.